Metastereotype

 In social psychology, a metastereotype (or meta-stereotype) is a stereotype that members of one group have about the way in which they are stereotypically viewed by members of another group.
 In other words, it is a stereotype about a stereotype.

-They have been shown to have adverse effects on individuals that hold them, including on their levels of anxiety in interracial conversations.
+They have been shown to have adverse effects on individuals who hold them, including increasing levels of anxiety during interracial conversations.

 Meta-stereotypes held by African Americans regarding the stereotypes White Americans have about them have been found to be largely both negative and accurate.
 People portray meta-stereotypes of their ingroup more positively when talking to a member of an outgroup than to a fellow member of their ingroup.

 Ingroup vs. outgroup in meta-stereotyping

-The ingroup vs. outgroup phenomenon, originally described by sociology and social psychology, has been closely tied to human stereotyping and meta-stereotyping tendencies.
+The ingroup vs. out group phenomenon, originally described by sociology and social psychology, has been closely tied to human stereotyping and meta-stereotyping tendencies.
 While "ingroup" is commonly defined as a social group to which an individual belongs, the "outgroup" is a social group with which the individual does not identify.
 The criteria for group membership include but are not limited to one's race, culture, nationality, ethnicity, age, gender, religion, and sexual orientation.

 The tendency to favor one's own social group is called an ingroup bias, and it can be both explicit (conscious and controllable) and implicit (unconscious and instinctual).
 The realistic conflict theory, social identity theory, and optimal distinctiveness theory aim to explain the ingroup bias and its possible negative impacts on the outgroups.
 Favoritism of one's own group does not always lead to discrimination of and hostility towards outgroups.
 However, racial prejudice was found to be closely related to the development of social cognition in children around the age of 5 years.

 Social projection, which is a tendency to attribute one's own feelings and attitudes to others, is also important for understanding how the ingroup vs. outgroup phenomenon relates to meta-stereotyping.
 Humans tend to project and share their own social attitudes to the other members of the ingroup.
 For example, members of a dominant Australian group who held more negative attitudes toward members of a low status Australian group perceived greater ingroup agreement and support for their attitudes.

 Social projection is important for understanding of the role of ingroup vs. outgroup in meta-stereotyping.
 Tajfel (1981) stated that "no social group is an island", and, therefore, it is likely that members of a particular group are aware of the opinions other groups held about them (e.g. the members of punk subculture may believe that the dominant non-punk culture perceives them as rioters).
 When an ingroup believes that the outgroup perceives the members of the ingroup negatively, it can reversely increase the negative stereotypes, prejudice, and hostility about the outgroup.
 For example, a dominant group of White Canadians held negative stereotypes about a lower status group of Aboriginal Canadians when the dominant white group thought that the lower status Aboriginal group held negative feelings towards them.
 Such behavior is traditionally called "outgroup meta-prejudice".